 Lauda would win two of his three championships this decade as well, in 1975 and 1977.

 Emerson Fittipaldi was a fantastic driver, too, but isn’t as well remembered or celebrated despite being a two-time champion as well (1972 & 1974).
-The problem was, his reign at the top didn’t last long, and after he fell off in 1975 he never got close to glory again until his retirement in 1980.
+The problem was that his reign at the top didn’t last long, and after he fell off in 1975 he never got close to glory again until his retirement in 1980.

-The 1960s - Jim Clark
+Jim Clark (1st)

 Another tough decade to name the top drivers, Jim Clark is given the nod here as he was a brilliant winner whose time was cut tragically short.